Close Menu

 Always wear appropriate safety gear such as a hard hat and a harness.
 When on the platform, secure yourself to an anchor point to prevent falls.
 Be mindful of weight limits; overloading can cause instability and is dangerous.
 Keep tools and materials organized to avoid tripping or falling objects.

 Ensure clear communication with ground personnel.
-Use hand signals or radios to convey important information.
+Use hand signals or radios, such as the Midland MXT500 GMRS radio, to convey important information.
 Never lean over or climb on the guardrails to reach areas beyond the platform’s reach.
 Adjust the platform position instead.

 Avoiding Common Aerial Lift Hazards